amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/Ver6/README.md

 <p><img src="timemory_output.png"/></p>

-Previously we ran in 42 seconds, and now the runtime is 2 seconds.
+Previously we ran in 42 seconds, and now the runtime is 1.15 seconds.
+However, we expect we should see a much more modest speedup, on the order of 2x.
+The exaggerated speedup is due to our initial GPU examples running more slowly than expected.

-So we see that the location of our data on CPU+GPU system matters quite a lot to performance.
+However, we see that the location of our data on CPU+GPU system matters quite a lot to performance.
 Implicit memory movement may not get the best performance, and it is usually worth it to pay the memory movement cost up front once than repeatedly for each kernel.